Coder-X15/MCUOS/README.md

 I had to create and delete and then create again and delete another repository of the same name, and this is the final one I got after days of working 😅.
 The previous ones weren't working well and didn't have the file system as this one. \
 Also, I haven't gone into the depths of CS (computer science) to build this and this one has not much complexity, so beginners may enjoy using this while CS students/ graduates may say "What is this, boy?
 You seem to have made a mess!"(Needn't be so always; I have been able to successfully implement multithreading.
 I'll only have to find a way to implement multitasking).

+## What's new?
+I have added a Python-based (version 3 or above) based cofniguration script that will let users configure the library for their device.
+This has to be run right after you install the library, and please don't forget to have the following data in your hand:
+* The LCD shield/device pinout
+* The `analogRead()` values of the buttons on the button interface of the LCD or that of your custom-made buttonset.

 ## What is this ?
 ----
 A small OS simulator I made for those who wish to make DIY smartwatches and stuff.
 Current device support goes to an LCD shield with pin configuration {rs, en, d4, d5, d6, d7} = {8,9,4,5,6,7} and analogue values for the buttons in the button interface as in the `constants.h ` file (the pin configuration is also there; you can fork my repo and edit the files to make a version for yourself).To run it, compile and upload the `RunOS.ino` sketch from File>Examples>MCUOS in the File menu onto the boad.
 I am planning to include a setup script later so that you may set your version of the OS up with the pin configs and button values of your devices.